 The U.S. Justice Department urged a North Carolina federal judge to take a closer look at Carolinas HealthCare System's steering provisions in insurer contracts and to ignore the health system's pleas for a quick escape from the government's lawsuit.

 The U.S. Justice Department urged a North Carolina federal judge to take a closer look at Carolinas HealthCare System's steering provisions in insurer contracts and to ignore the health system's pleas for a quick escape from the suit.

 North Carolina's largest healthcare system is fighting back against a U.S. Justice Department lawsuit that alleges the system imposed anti-competitive contract requirements on insurers.
 Carolinas HealthCare System says a federal appeals court has completely rejected the government's arguments.

-Carolinas HealthCare System, North Carolina's largest healthcare provider, is asking a federal court to dismiss a U.S. Justice Department lawsuit alleging the system illegally imposes contract requirements on insurers that hinder competition.
+Carolinas HealthCare System, North Carolina's largest hospital chain, has filed a motion asking a federal court to dismiss a U.S. Justice Department lawsuit alleging the system illegally imposes contract requirements on insurers to hinder competition.